First look at the Visual Studio Debugger

 In this example, Step Into Specific gets us to the code for

 Run to a point in your code quickly using the mouse

 While in the debugger, hover over a line of code until the Run to Click (Run execution to here) button appears on the left.

-The Run to Click (Run execution to here) button is new in Visual Studio 2017.
+The Run to Click (Run execution to here) button is available starting in Visual Studio 2017.

 Click the Run to Click (Run execution to here) button.
 The debugger advances to the line of code where you clicked.

 Using this button is similar to setting a temporary breakpoint.
 This command is also handy for getting around quickly within a visible region of app code.
 You can use Run to Click in any open file.

 Advance the debugger out of the current function

 Sometimes, you might want to continue your debugging session but advance the debugger all the way through the current function.